 Bryn Edwards (Vice Chair and Chair of Audit & Resources Committee and Finance)

 Bryn qualified with Deloittes as a chartered accountant and subsequently gained extensive experience in general management, operations and finance in UK, Singapore, South Africa and the USA.
 Roles have included CEO, Finance Director and Operations Director.
-At present he is a Vice-Chair of the Board of Governors and Chair of Finance with Farnborough College of Technology.
+At present he is a Vice-Chair of the Board of Trustees and Chair of Finance with Farnborough College of Technology.
 In addition to his other charitable and commercial roles has recently been appointed Portfolio Director, with Surrey Business Enterprise with responsibilities for the further development of high growth companies throughout Surrey and Hampshire.

 Carole has spent her whole married life living and working in the Camberley, Farnham and Crowthorne area.
 She diversified from classroom teaching 30 years ago and has since trained and specialised in working with pupils who have specific learning difficulties.
 Carole has recently retired from teaching at Wellington College where she had been since 1990, latterly as Head of Academic Support.
-She is now moving on from teaching pupils who have specific learning difficulties to focus on governorship and special educational needs provision in school.
+She is now moving on from teaching pupils who have specific learning difficulties to focus on the Trustees and special educational needs provision in school.
 The new links between Carwarden House and Wellington College as part of the teaching partnership means that there will be more liaisons between the schools in the group and opportunities to be gained for our students.
 Carole is currently Chair of the School Improvement Committee of a primary school in Crowthorne that has a recently been awarded Good by Ofsted.
-She knows how important it is to be a ‘critical friend’ and ask the appropriate questions in order to ensure all pupils’ needs are meet.
+She knows how important it is to be a ‘critical friend’ and ask the appropriate questions in order to ensure all pupils’ needs are met.

 Carole has a great zest for life and believes everybody has a talent which needs to be developed and nurtured.
 She enjoys travel, reading and more reading [originally an English teacher], entertaining and being entertained.